 OK, so it’s not random if you plan it.
 But the others will be.
 This one will grow and the intervention will soon go both ways.

+Then post it where they will see it.
 Some things need to be said out loud, and often: “I love you.”
 “You are an awesome kid.”
 “I’m so glad I’m your dad.”
 “I still get misty-eyed when I think that you chose to marry me….”

-9. Remove the television from your bedroom:
+8. Remove the television from your bedroom.

 This isn’t just about romance.
 It’s about communication.
 Well, communication can be romance—or at least it’s a critical prerequisite.

 First date?
 The day you got engaged?
 The day you first realized you were in love with your future wife?
-The day you found out your were expecting your first child?
+The day you found out you were expecting your first child?
 The day you purchased your first home?
 The possibilities are huge.